superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 > inet 172.17.0.1/16 brd 172.17.255.255 scope global docker0
 ```

-Ty changing the line in the docker-compose using the output above
+Try changing the line in the docker-compose using the output above

 ```
 ethereum: 'ganache:http://172.17.0.1:8545'